 Arusha Gordon leads the James Byrd Jr. Center to Stop Hate at the Lawyers’ Committee for Civil Rights Under Law.
 The Byrd Center’s mission is to combat hate crimes and hate incidents, support communities and individuals targeted for hate, and challenge white supremacy using litigation and other legal advocacy.
-Recent cases Arusha has worked on include a suit against the Proud Boys for their vandalism of a historically Black church, a case concerning the January 6th attack on the Capitol, a case suing neo-Nazis and other white supremacists for a race-based cyberattack, and a case involving a white mob’s late-night trespass into the home of a Black teenage boy.
+Recent cases Gordon has worked on include a suit against the Proud Boys for their vandalism of a historically Black church, a case concerning the January 6th attack on the Capitol, a case suing neo-Nazis and other white supremacists for a race-based cyberattack.
 Arusha also leads the Committee’s work training law enforcement on how to better respond to hate crimes, helping implement a program that has trained more than 1,300 officers and prosecutors on working with communities in the wake of hate and investigating and prosecuting hate crimes.
-In addition, Arusha’s work addresses the alarming trend of white supremacists in law enforcement.
+In addition, Gordon’s work addresses the alarming trend of white supremacists in law enforcement.

 Gordon previously worked with the Committee’s Voting Rights Project where she litigated cases under the Voting Rights Act, National Voter Registration Act and other statues in both federal and state courts.
 She has also served as an adjunct professor and taught classes on public interest lawyering and civil rights at Howard Law and Washington College of Law (American University).